Streetwise-Media/Streetwise-Wordpress-MVC/readme.md

 Parameters in your route are represented with the token ":p"

-The will be passed to your controller method in the order they are declared.
+They will be passed to your controller method in the order they are declared.
 Skipping named parameters allows the framework to use [only one additional querystring variable](http://codex.wordpress.org/Rewrite_API/add_rewrite_tag)

 ### Auto-flush rewrite rules